dhardy/pippin/doc/file-format.md

 *   data (byte stream), padded to the next 16-byte boundary
 *   checksum

-Memory of moved elements; this section is optional and used to track elements moved to other partitions.
-If no moves have been tracked it may safely be omitted.
+Memory of moved elements; this section is deprecated and unsupported.

 *   `ELTMOVES` to mark section
 *   number of records (u64)
-*   for each record,
+*   for each record, (u64, u64)

-    1.  the source identifier (u64)
-    2.  the new identifier (most recent known; u64)

 Finally: